 A magnificent view of Mt.
 Mountain and other mountains, and river terraces, which are said to be the most beautiful in Japan, and vast fields that do not despair for Hokkaido, overwhelm the visitors.

-Kashimura is located at the northeastern end of Nara Prefecture, and is in contact with Nabari City, Mie Prefecture, Tsu City, Machi Village in Nara Prefecture, Ue City and Higashiyoshi Nomura, and has a beautiful volcanic topography surrounded by 1000m class mountains belonging to Muro volcano group It is a valley valley that has become.
+Soni Village is located on the northeastern tip of Nara Prefecture, and is in contact with Nabari City, Mie Prefecture, Tsu City, Machi Village in Nara Prefecture, Ue City and Higashiyoshi Nomura, and has a beautiful volcanic topography surrounded by 1000m class mountains belonging to Muro volcano group It is a valley valley that has become.